 If you are identified to be at risk for having a child with a single gene disorder, you can consider:

-- Testing your embryos created through in vitro fertilization (IVF) for this specific gene and preferentially transferring the embryos that are not affected.
-This type of test is commonly referred to at preimplantation genetic testing for monogenic disorders or PGT-M.
+- Screening your embryos created through in vitro fertilization (IVF) for this specific gene and preferentially transferring the embryos that are not affected.
+This type of test is commonly referred to at preimplantation genetic testing for monogenic disorders or PGT-M. Orchid’s 30x PGT can include PGT-M.

 Increased awareness, screening, and lifestyle modifications